 Barcelona is a modern city filled with hip and trendy restaurants, shops and boutiques.
-As enjoyable as that is, Catalonia offer so much more.
+As enjoyable as that is, Catalonia offers so much more.
 One of the perks of living in Barcelona is the fact that there is so much to do and explore outside of the city.The region of Catalonia is rich in history and archaeological sights.
-Just outside of Barcelona there are multiple impressive sights to explore.
+Just outside of Barcelona there are multiple impressive historical sights to explore.
 These spots take you back in history and are perfect to learn as well as escape the busy city for a day.
 All of these sights are close to Barcelona and perfect for a day trip or weekend trip.
 If you are curious to explore the beach, read our article on 6 amazing beach spots near Barcelona

 1. Monastery of Santa Maria de Poblet